keithrbennett/keithrbennett.github.io/_posts/2012-01-28-class_eval-instance_eval-eval.md

 @var = 456
 ```

-What&#8217;s interesting is that we created instance variable _var_ in instance _o_, but its class Object knows nothing about this new variable.
+What's interesting is that we created instance variable _var_ in instance _o_, but its class Object knows nothing about this new variable.
 In the data storage world, this would be analogous to using a document store such as MongoDB and adding a variable to a single document, unlike in an RDBMS where you would have to add it to the table definition and include it in all rows of the table.

 Techniques such as these are cool and powerful, but are not without cost.
 If your code accesses a function or variable that is not defined in a standard class definition, the reader may have a hard time tracking down the creation and meaning of that function or variable.
 We should be kind to our fellow developers and use these techniques only when absolutely necessary.